Piara Waters

 PROFILE FAQ

-Piara Waters has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Piara Waters has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely to impact the area.
-Notable projects include Piara Waters Lifestyle Resort, Aarya Estate by Satterley, Nicholson Road Local Shopping Centre, and Ayana Estate.
-The following list details those most relevant.
+AreaSearch has identified 21 projects that could impact this area.
+Notable ones include Piara Waters Lifestyle Resort, Aarya Estate by Satterley, Nicholson Road Local Shopping Centre, and Ayana Estate.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.